RyanVennemeyer/CS482/docs/README.md

 Conclusion (5%) Summarize your key results - what have you learned?
 Suggest ideas for future extensions or new applications of your ideas.

-Is your paper clearly written and nicely formatted?
-Writing / Formatting (5%)

-Supplementary Material, not counted toward your 6-8 page limit and submitted as a separate file.

-Your supplementary material might include:

-Cool videos, interactive visualizations, demos, etc.

-Examples of things to not put in your supplementary material:

-The entire PyTorch/TensorFlow Github source code.

-Any code that is larger than 10 MB.

-Model checkpoints.

-Submission: You will submit your final report as a markdown + img files under /docs in your Github repo, obviously together with your code and a README file that describes how anyone can run it to replicate your results.
-It is highly advised to author a Medium article about your work.